-Report: Seahawks would like to extent coach Pete Carroll’s contract ‘sooner rather than later’
+Report: Seahawks would like to extend coach Pete Carroll’s contract ‘sooner rather than later’

 Carroll signed that deal on Christmas Eve, 2018, getting a two-year extension that carried him through the 2021 season.

-When Carroll signed that contract he had just one year remaining on his deal and there had been some speculation about his future in the wake of the 9-7 season in 2017, the only time the Seahawks haven’t made the playoffs since Russell Wilson became the quarterback in 2012.
+When Carroll signed that contract he had just one year remaining on his deal and there was some speculation about his future in the wake of the Seahawks’ 9-7 season in 2017, the only time the Seahawks haven’t made the playoffs since Russell Wilson became the quarterback in 2012.

 On the day he signed his current contract in 2018 Carroll said of his future: “Every year I think the same in that regard.
 Take it really one year at a time with the projection of I’m kind of on a five-year plan.
 But that doesn’t have any statement about my contract, it’s just kind of the way somebody taught me to look forward, and it helps.’’